tarantool/doc/doc/book/cartridge/cartridge_dev.rst

 functions and/or logic.

-Since all instances running cluster applications use the same source code and are aware of all the defined roles (and plugged modules), multiple different roles can be dynamically enabled and disabled on any number of instances without restarts even during cluster operation.
+Since all instances running cluster applications use the same source code and are aware of all the defined roles (and plugged modules), you can dynamically enable and disable multiple different roles on any number of instances without restarts, even during cluster operation.
+Roles are enabled *per replicaset*, so the enabled roles are available to each instance of the replicaset.
+See :ref:`this guide <cartridge-deployment>` for a step-by-step setup example.

 .. _cartridge-built-in-roles: